China reports 14 new mainland COVID-19 cases, same as day earlier

-(Reuters) - China reported 14 new COVID-19 cases on the mainland on Feb.
-8, official data showed on Tuesday, unchanged from a day earlier and the second day of no locally transmitted infections.
+BEIJING (Reuters) - China reported 14 new COVID-19 cases on the mainland on Feb.
+9, official data showed, unchanged from a day earlier, as the latest wave of the disease appears to have subsided ahead of the Lunar New Year break that begins on Thursday.

-All cases were imported infections originating from overseas, the National Health Commission said in a statement.
-The number of new asymptomatic cases, which China does not classify as confirmed cases, fell to 15 from 16 a day earlier.
+All of the new cases were imported infections originating from overseas, the National Health Commission said in a statement on Wednesday.
+The number of new asymptomatic cases, which China does not classify as COVID-19 cases, fell to seven from 15 a day earlier.

-Reporting by Beijing Newsroom; writing by Se Young Lee; Editing by Christian Schmollinger
+Reporting by Ryan Woo and Colin Qian; writing by Se Young Lee; Editing by Christian Schmollinger

 Our Standards: The Thomson Reuters Trust Principles.